igaster/laravel-metrics/README.md

 ### Count & Sum

 Get count/sum of samples within a period.
-Partitions can be specified
+Partitions can optionally be specified

 ```php
 // Get count of events that occurred between two timestamps